Technical Question Answering across Tasks and Domains: Experiments

-As shown in Figure \ref{fig:labelloss}, we compare performance with loss ratio between the RC and DR tasks, $\lambda$ in Eq.(\ref{eq:loss}).
+\paragraph{Loss ratio} In Figure \ref{fig:labelloss}, we compare performance with loss ratio between the RC and DR tasks, $\lambda$ in Eq.(\ref{eq:loss}).
 We observe that when $\lambda = 4.0$, TransTD achieves the best performance for both RC and DR tasks.
 If the loss ratio becomes more than $4.0$, the performance decreases significantly.
 This is because RC helps DR more than DR helps RC, which is consistent with results in Table \ref{tab:ablation}.